yash150204/Yash_Agrawal/crashboards_international.md

    :CUSTOM_ID: 5f24d242-8660-40e0-96c0-466b23e10fdb
    :END:
 ### To minimise the cost paid by our students, keep our doors open to all, and to keep CrashBoards International pocket friendly, we need to manage our workforce, i.e, our tutors.
+### Benefits
+#### (1) Actual students have greater connect and knowledge of the course and subject they are teaching as they are the ones who have given the exam.
+No teacher can match that level of intimacy that a student experiences with an exam.
+#### (2) During the tutoring experience of Yash Agrawal, he had experienced that teaching is more than just a service.
+It involves more contribution (physical, mental and in terms of time), and once rewarded for this contribution, there is a lot of incentive, purpose and will to teach, serve and contribute to the society.
+#### Peer to peer online teaching is highly effective and it particularly focuses on enhancing students' learning ability and critical thinking process.
 ### Smartly choosing our groups of tutors, we manage to keep our costs very low.
 #### In general, we are mainly to target a group of individuals who have passed through the course and are **not** pursuing professional teaching.
 #### Eg: Senior high school, undergraduate and postgraduate students who will be working part-time in our organisation